presently you wish not to see photographs of a walk through beautiful Nyon, Switzerland,

 then this is certainly the wrong webpage for you.
 You'll only grow angry and

 threaten your health.
 But you're welcome anyway.
-No charge.

 former-Roman outpost Nyon, equidistant between Geneva and Lausanne on Lac Léman,